 AHLU will use the contact details of alumni and other members of the AHLU community to keep them updated about the activities of AHLU, or alumni events of interest, including by sending newsletters by email or via social media.
 Unless the relevant individual objects, AHLU will also:

-- Share personal data, as appropriate, with organisations set up to help establish and maintain relationships with AHLU, such as the AHLU alumni group.
+- Share personal data, as appropriate, with organisations set up to help establish and maintain relationships with AHLU, such as the AHLU alumni group; and

 - Contact alumni by post or email in order to promote and raise funds for AHLU.

-Should you wish to limit or object to any such use, or would like further information about them, please contact Susan Adams, Vice Chair, chai[email protected] always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
+Should you wish to limit or object to any such use, or would like further information about them, please contact the Chair of the Board, at [email protected].
+You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.

-Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, or who has some other objection to how their personal data is used, should put their request in writing to Susan Adam, Vice Chair, [email protected]
+Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, or who has some other objection to how their personal data is used, should put their request in writing to the Chair of the Board at [email protected].

 AHLU will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
 AHLU will be better able to respond quickly to smaller, targeted requests for information.
 If the request is manifestly excessive or similar to previous requests, AHLU may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.